theaquamarine/windows-powershell-docs/docset/windows/pkiclient/export-pfxcertificate.md

 ### -ProtectTo
 Specifies an array of strings for the username or group name that can access the private key of PFX file without any password.
-This requires a Windows Server® 2012 domain controller.
+This requires a Windows Server??
+2012 domain controller.
 Either the **Password** or this parameter must be specified, or an error will be displayed.

 ```yaml